pavel-a/stm32f4_libs/STM32Cube_FW_F4/Projects/STM32469I_EVAL/Examples/SAI/SAI_AudioPlay/readme.txt

 @par Example Description

-This example show how to play an audio file using the DMA circular mode and how to handle the buffer update.
+Use of the SAI HAL API to play an audio file in DMA circular mode and handle the buffer update.

       Plug a headphone to ear the sound  /!\ Take care of yours ears.
       Default volume is 20%.